xmouyang/xmouyang.github.io/_pages/teaching.md

 **Talks**
 - **Design and Deployment of AI-powered IoT Systems for Smart Health.**\
+Tsinghua University, AIR-AIoT Seminar, Hosted by <a href="https://yuanchun-li.github.io/">Prof. Yuanchun Li</a> and <a href="https://yunxinliu.github.io/">Prof. Yunxin Liu</a>, Aug 2024.
+- **Design and Deployment of AI-powered IoT Systems for Smart Health.**\
 Nanyang Technological University, Young PI Seminar Series, Hosted by <a href="https://personal.ntu.edu.sg/tanrui/">Prof. Rui Tan</a>, May 2024.